 - Environmental Cracking

-- High Temperature Crack Growth
+- High Temperature Cracking

-- Advanced Crack Monitoring Techniques (tomography, etc.)
+- Advanced Crack Characterization Techniques

-- Microstructure Scale Computational Modeling
+- Atomistic-to-Microstructure Scale Computational Modelling

 Successfully submitted abstracts will be acknowledged with an electronic receipt including an abstract reference number, which should be quoted in all correspondence.
 Allow at least 2 hours for your receipt to be returned to you.